Pearson-Higher-Ed/features-list/README.md

-# o-component-blueprint
+# features-list

 **Note:** This is still in experimental stage.

 ## Licence

-This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).
+Copyright 2015 Pearson Education.
+This software is published under the [MIT licence](http://opensource.org/licenses/MIT).